StormBEprepared/YMrota/README.md

 ![image](https://user-images.githubusercontent.com/96778964/164803272-2d3a1233-cf14-461b-96eb-f2d325089f69.png)

-Once you press the generate rota button the rota for the given headcount will be printed using an algorith that first deploys the morning shift associates without a specified role as per the shift fluctuating list of tasks.
+Once you press the generate rota button the rota for the given headcount will be printed using an algorithm that first deploys the morning shift associates without a specified role as per the shift fluctuating list of tasks.
 The second ones to be deployed are the one with risk assesment to make sure that they will be deployed on proper positions according to their health needs.
 The last ones will be the other associates.
 All of the deployment process is using the algorithm created for a better role rotation that uses the past deployments for each of the associates so they will be deployed on different spots throughout